 Any items left at the premises by the client, any contractor and any guest of the client shall be retained for a period of 2 weeks.
 After that the owners may dispose of such property as if it has been left as rubbish to be disposed of.

-Security Deposit: the owners shall specify the level of security deposit required for each booking in the Booking Form.
-It shall be at the owners discretion to determine what deductions (if any) should be made from the security deposit for damages to the premises or for any loss or damage to the contents of the Premises.
-The owners may also deduct monies from the security deposit if it is clear that the maximum numbers indicated on the booking form for overnight guests and /or total guests is exceeded.
-If the owners determine that extra guests have been permitted to stay in the premises overnight causing the maximum capacity to be breached then the owners shall deduct £200 per additional guest from the Security Deposit.
+Security Deposit: this is taken in the form of the booking deposit required for each booking in the Booking Form.
+It shall be at the owners discretion to determine what deductions (if any) should be made from the booking/security deposit for damages to the premises or for any loss or damage to the contents of the Premises.
+The owners may also deduct monies from the deposit if it is clear that the maximum numbers indicated on the booking form for overnight guests and /or total guests is exceeded.
+If the owners determine that extra guests have been permitted to stay in the premises overnight causing the maximum capacity to be breached then the owners shall deduct £200 per additional guest from the Deposit.
 If there is any evidence of smoking in the premises the owners shall deduct a minimum of £500 from the Security Deposit but may (depending on the condition of the premises, or any of the contents,) as a result of such smoking deduct the full amount of the Security Deposit.

 Recommendations and Suppliers: if the owner recommends to or arranges for the client any supplier or other person for the provision of goods or services at the premises the owner accepts no responsibility for the quality, reliability or effectiveness of any such goods or services provided.
 The owner is not the employer of any persons and any third party that the client engages shall be engaged directly by the client.
 The client accepts that it is their responsibility to pay any supplier or contractor in accordance with the terms on which they engaged them and to settle any invoices in the manner agreed with such supplier.